 assumption church, Carmelites of Mary Immaculate, church authorities, Food for Thought, Fr.
-Joy Kizhakkayil, Ghaziabad, Ghaziabad India, India, Mary, miracle, st joseph hospital, staff nurse, Sunita, This is life, tvaraj
+Joy Kizhakkayil, Ghaziabad, Ghaziabad India, India, Mary, miracle or hoax, st joseph hospital, staff nurse, Sunita, This is life, tvaraj

-On Saturday 14 July 2012, in Ghaziabad, Uttar Pradesh, India, a statue of Mary, brought a few months ago from St. Paul’s Centre, New Delhi, shed tears of blood.
-This event captivated large numbers of Christians and members of various other Faiths.
+On Saturday 14 July 2012, in Ghaziabad, Uttar Pradesh, India, a statue of Mary, brought a few months before from St. Paul’s Centre, New Delhi, shed tears of blood.
+This event captivated many Christians and members of various other Faiths.

 The incident took place in the community chapel of the CMI Bhavan of the Carmelites of Mary Immaculate in Mariam Nagar, Ghaziabad (Near Delhi), India.

 Around 11.30 am, Sunita, a domestic helper at the institution, saw the tears of blood oozing from the eyes of the statue.
 She tried to wipe off the blood, but the flow continued.

 Fr.
 Joy Kizhakkayil CMI, the priest in charge, said he saw Sunita kneeling before the statue, shivering, praying and crying aloud to Mother Mary.

 A senior staff-nurse working in New Delhi, named Mary was present at the monastery when the event transpired.
 She said she noticed the tears of blood, and she touched it with reverence and apprehension.